lgroves6/AIVascularSegmentation/README.md

 train_unet - file to train a U-Net algorithm to segment the CA and IJV from neck US images.
 The data used to train can be found under the PARTITION FOR CROSS-VALIDATION, this provides the start and end locations for a four-fold cross validation.

-test_mrcnn and test_unet - files to run to obtain test results
+test_mrcnn and test_unet - files to run to obtain test results.

 Unet - file that executes the U-net segmentation algorithm.

-mrcnnconfig -
+mrcnnconfig - Mask R-CNN Base Configurations class.

-mrcnnmodel -
+mrcnnmodel - The main Mask R-CNN model implementation.

-mrcnnmodeldist -
+mrcnnmodeldist - delete?

-mrcnnparrallel_model -
+mrcnnparrallel_model - Mask R-CNN Multi-GPU Support for Keras.

-mrcnnsubclass -
+mrcnnsubclass - ?

-mrcnnutils -
+mrcnnutils - Mask R-CNN Common utility functions and classes.

-mrcnnvisualize -
+mrcnnvisualize - Mask R-CNN Display and Visualization Functions.